duttashi/duttashi.github.io/_posts/2017-02-08-predicting-rubber-yield-case-study.md

 In Malaysia, rubber can grow anywhere, because of the suitability of climate and top soil; but most of the rubber estates are located in the western coastal plains of Malaysia.
 The plantation in coastal zone gets the benefit of nearest port for its export.
 Yet very low areas are avoided in order not to suffer from stagnation of water.
 The greatest production is in it's Johor State of Southern Malaysia.
 Over here the rubber cultivation occupies about 4-2 million acres or about 66% of the total cultivated area in the nation.

-The rest of this report consist of the following sections;
+This report consist of the following sections;

-2. Business/Research Question
+1. Business/Research Question

-3. Data Source
+2. Data Source

-4. Making data management decisions
+3. Making data management decisions

   	A. Exploratory Data Analysis (EDA)

   	* Data preprocessing (rename and round)

   	* Data preprocessing (joining the tables)

   	B. Data visualization

   	C. Data transformation

  	* Skewed variable treatment

   	D. Feature importance

-5. Predictive Data Analytics
+4. Predictive Data Analytics

  	A. Creating the train and test dataset

   	B. Model Building - Evaluation Method

   	C. Model Building - Regression Analysis

   	D. Model Performance on various supervised algorithms

   	* Regression Tree method

   	* Random Forest method

   	D.1.
 Comparison of Predictive Model Performance

   	E. Model Diagnostics

   	* The p Value: Checking for statistical significance

   	* Check the AIC and BIC

   	* The R-Squared and Adjusted R-Squared

   	* How do you know if the model is best fit for the data?

   	* Residuals

   	F. Model Inference Summary

   	G. Calculate prediction accuracy and error rates

-Conclusion
+5. Conclusion

 References

-### 2. Business/Research Question
+### 1. Business/Research Question

 Determine the factors which contribute to accurately predicting high rubber yield per kg based on historical rubber plantation data.

-### 3. Data Source
+### 2. Data Source

 The data comes from the Department of Statistics, Malaysia.
 This is an open data source portal and the data files can be accessed from their official [website](http://www.dosm.gov.my/v1/index.php?r=column3/accordion&menu_id=aHhRYUpWS3B4VXlYaVBOeUF0WFpWUT09)

-### 4. Making data management decisions
+### 3. Making data management decisions

 Initially, the dataset consisted of six comma-separated files.
 Each file provided data (from year 1965 to year 2014) on factors like number of rubber estates in Malaysia, total planted area, production of natural rubber, tapped area, yield per hectare and total number of paid employees in the rubber estate.